 Always Learning, Everywhere

 This just fits more with our philosophy on education.
 It goes right along with the reason why we’ve chosen year-round homeschooling.
 To us, learning isn’t relegated to time at a desk or at a certain time of year.
-It’s hands-on, all the time.
+It’s ongoing, in any moment of every day.

 So with homeschooling, no matter where we are, we can be learning.
 Whether it’s at home, the farmer’s market, the post office, the bank, on a special day trip or on vacation.
 We’re always learning, everywhere.
 (And since I’m the teacher, I can look for ways that our life flows seamlessly in with our curriculum!)